What are micro-investing apps?

 The winning teams save an average return on their initial $5 investment of 4,000 percent.
 There were also teams on the challenge that didn't use their funds at all, so their financial returns were infinite.

-Five dollars may not seem like a lot of money to get started.
+Yes, $5 may not seem like a lot of money to get started in investing.
 Yet it doesn't matter whether you prefer to start investing with your spare change or to think outside the box and build a flourishing new business on a shoe-string budget, it's possible to grow even small sums of money into healthy nest egg for your future.